ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 ### All 0s

+#### Zero

-While nestling numbers between powers of 2 represents plenty of numbers, it puts one conspicuous value in an awkward place: 0!
+Nestling numbers between powers of 2 offers plenty of representation, but it leads to quite a glaring omission: **0**!

-Numerically speaking, its absolute value is less than **any** power.
-A corollary of this is that it won't be found between a consecutive pair of them.
+Numerically speaking, 0's absolute value is less than **any** power.
+As a result, it won't be found between a consecutive pair of them.

-This is addressed by the all-0s exponent pattern, when the fraction bits are all 0 as well.
+To account for this, we interpret a number as 0 when both its exponent and fraction bits are all 0.

 Curiously, the sign bit is **not** required to be 0, so we can end up with a "negative" 0.
 This is generally unremarkable as far as operations go, but can be surprising when we print the results!

+#### Denormals

-The all-0s exponent might also be paired with a non-0 fraction, giving us the so-called denormals.
-This is the \[0, 2<sup>-1022</sup>) range, with ulp = 2<sup>-1022</sup> / 2<sup>52</sup> = 4.9406564584124654417656879286822 \* 10<sup>-324</sup>.
+If only the exponent bits are all 0, we have the so-called denormals.

+These are the (0, 2<sup>-1022</sup>) range, with the fraction interpreted as before.
+Our ulp is 2<sup>-1022</sup> / 2<sup>52</sup> = 4.9406564584124654417656879286822 \* 10<sup>-324</sup>.

 ### All 1s

-As mentioned, all-1s exponent patterns also have special meanings.
+The situation goes similarly when the exponent bits are all 1.

+#### Infinity

-For starters, with a fraction of 0 we get infinity.
-If we divide a vanilla number by infinity, we get 0 back; any other arithmetic results in infinity again. <double check a couple cases here> We can introduce this value ourselves by dividing by 0, for instance `1 / 0` or `-1 / 0`.
+For starters, a fraction of 0 gives us "infinity".

+If we divide a vanilla number by infinity, we get 0 back; any other arithmetic results in infinity again. **TODO** double check a couple cases here, maybe expand a bit

+We can introduce this value ourselves by dividing by 0, for instance `1 / 0` or `-1 / 0`.

+#### Not a Number

 A non-0 fraction will give us "Not a Number", often abbreviated as NaN or nan.

-These arise from bogus computations like `0 / 0` (handy for adding NaNs in code) or where garden-variety numbers are inadequate, such as `math.sqrt(-1)`.
-Like infinity, NaN is contagious: any arithmetic with one results in another NaN.
+These arise from bogus computations like `0 / 0` (a handy way to introduce our own) or where garden-variety numbers are inadequate, such as `math.sqrt(-1)`.
+Like infinity, NaN is contagious: any arithmetic with one results in another NaN, as will calls to most functions in `math` with NaN arguments.

-A NaN has the interesting property of not being equal to itself.
-Code such as `x ~= x` is used to detect them.
+A NaN has the interesting property of not being equal to any value, including itself.
+Thus we can detect them like `x ~= x`.
+This is in fact the only case where this holds in Lua, since primitive equality will supersede any **"eq"** metamethod.

-Strictly speaking, we can have 2<sup>52</sup> - 1 different NaNs, though often we only care if a value is one or not.
-It is in fact quite common to hijack these 52 bits and store some data there when the value isn't being used as a number. **TODO** example?
+Strictly speaking, we have 2<sup>52</sup> - 1 different NaNs available, though often we only care **whether** we have one.
+It is not unusual to hijack these 52 bits, storing some data there when our value isn't being used as a number. **TODO** example?

+**TODO** quiet / signaling

-Now, while 0 is obviously important, the rest often complicate things.
-For correctness, mathematical libraries must go through all sorts of hoops to account for the various corner cases.
-This can slow down code appreciably, enough that many compilers offer "fast math" switches to disable the logic altogether.
+Apart from 0, with its obvious everyday importance, these special cases often complicate things.
+Mathematical libraries must go through all sorts of hoops to maintain correctness when they come up.
+This can slow down code appreciably, enough that many compilers offer "fast math" switches.
+These will dispense with the handling, avoiding the costs, but it puts the onus on us to provide "nice" numbers.

 <a id="exact-results"></a>